 - Complete both pages of the SCCA Annual Waiver (PDF) form (must be printed in color).

-- Have the form notarized or signed by a licensed SCCA registrar (licensed registrars will be available at all SCR autocross events and SCR member meetings).
+- Have the form notarized or signed by a licensed SCCA registrar (licensed registrars will be available at all SCR autocross events).

 - Upload or e-mail a personal photo to SCCA Member Services (firstname.lastname@example.org).